artefactual/atom-docs/user-manual/import-export/oai-pmh.rst

    also be included in a List sets response.
 The example response below includes a virtual set example.
 For more information, see the :ref:`oai-pmh-settings` section above.

+**Arguments**

+* ``resumptionToken`` - *exlusive* - used to continue a request that was truncated.
+Value is a token supplied as part of the previous incomplete request.
+If you have previously passed other arguments (such as the metadataPrefix, or from/until parameters), they should not be included in the continued request - only the verb and the resumptionToken argument and token should be included.

 **Example request**